mendhak/mendhak.github.io/staging_area/posts/2020-07-04-grub-reboot-picker.md

 When you click one of the options, the system will reboot and the next time the Grub menu appears, your selection will be preselected.
 This allows you to set a small timeout on the Grub menu.

+{% notice "info" %}
-<i class="fab fa-ubuntu"></i> I've only tested this with Ubuntu 18.04 and 20.04 but it should work on any system which runs grub and Gnome.
+I've only tested this with Ubuntu 18.04, 20.04, and 22.04 but it should work on any system which runs grub and Gnome.
-{: .notice--info}
+{% endnotice %}

 ### How to install and run it